-For new Officials or those interested in getting started, you will need to attend a certification clinic but before you do, contact your local Minor Hockey Association to find out of there is demand for new officials, when games will take place and how this fits your schedule.
+For new Officials or those interested in getting started, you will need to attend an HCOP Entry Level qualification clinic, but before you do, contact your local Minor Hockey Association to find out of their demand for new officials, when games will take place and how this fits your schedule.
 A participant must be a minimum of 14 years of age to enter the program.

 Please check back in September for Entry Level Clinic Information.

 To get started please refer to the link – https://help.omha.net/knowledge/what-courses-do-i-need-to-become-an-omha-official

 NOTE: Please check first with your local minor hockey association to see if they are in need of any New Off-Ice Officials (Timekeeper).
 Assignments for games are Not done through the OMHA office.

 This Online clinic provides instruction to individuals filling the important role of the Off-Ice Official in the Timekeeper box in local Arenas throughout the OMHA.

 Curriculum includes Hockey Canada and OMHA Rules, Regulations, Policies, and Procedures.
 Roles and Responsibilities of the Off-Ice Official, including pre-game and post-game will also be covered in the Clinic.